China urges Libya to protect investments

 China's top three state oil firms CNPC, Sinopec Group and CNOOC all had engineering projects in Libya, but no oil production yet, company officials said.

-China and Russia have a tradition of opposing intervention in sovereign states, even when Western government favor military action on humanitarian grounds.
+China and Russia have a tradition of opposing intervention in sovereign states, even when Western government favour military action on humanitarian grounds.

 Since then, Beijing has courted Libyan rebels by hosting their leaders and sending envoys for talks.